 As one Hebrew commentary says, pouring out “means to count on and regard an object to the point of reliance to a great degree.”
 1

 Pouring out our heart to God, is saying, “I am pouring out my heart to you, God, because I need you.
 I am relying on you to help me through this situation.
 I’m desperate for your help.
 You are my only hope.”

 Pouring out our hearts is an act of trusting God.

-Want to learn more about pouring out your heart to God?
+Want help with knowing HOW to pour out your heart to God?

 Download this mini eCourse filled with teaching and prayer prompts to help you pour out your heart to God.